glebtsereteli/Figgy/docs/pages/home/gettingStarted/gettingStarted.md

 ### 2. Understanding Data

-Now let's see how this setup is represented in the config struct you'll be accessing throughout your game:
+Now let's see how this setup is represented in the config struct that you'll be accessing throughout your game:
 ```js
 {
     Player: {